dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/config.md

 <VersionBlock lastVersion="1.0">

-Support for the `config` property on sources was added in dbt Core v1.1
+We have added support for the `config` property on sources in dbt Core v1.1

 </VersionBlock>